rohanmishra004/Zoom-Clone/plan.md

 - Initialise First View -Complete
 - Create a room Id - Complete
 - Add the ability to our own video - Complete
-- Add the ability to allow others to stream their video
+- Add the ability to allow others to stream their video - Complete
 - Add styling
 - Add ability to send messages
 - Add mute button